-off-hook A telephone is said to be off-hook when the user has lifted the handset, pressed the Speaker button to turn on the speakerphone, or used a headset to connect to the communications system or the telephone network. off-premises telephone See OPT. ones density Requirement for channelized DS1 service to the public network that eight consecutive zeros cannot occur in a digital data stream. on-hook A telephone is said to be on-hook when the handset is hung up, the speakerphone is turned off, and the user is not using a headset to connect to the communications system or the telephone network. ОРТ (off-premises telephone) Single-line telephone or other tip/ring device connected to the system by an 008 OPT module in the control unit.
-Appears as an inside extension to the system, but may be physically located away from the system. ОРХ (off-premises extension) out-of-band signaling Signaling that uses the same path as voice-frequency transmission and in which the signaling is outside the band used for voice frequencies.
+off-hook Telephone is said to be off-hook when the user has lifted the handset, pressed the Speakerphone button to turn on the speakerphone, or used a headset to connect to the communications system or the telephone network. off-premises telephone See OPT. ones density Requirement for channelized DS1 service to the public network that eight consecutive zeros cannot occur in a digital data stream. on-hook Telephone is said to be on-hook when the handset is hung up, the speakerphone is turned off, and the user is not using a headset to connect to the communications system or the telephone network. ΟΡΤ (off-premises telephone) Single-line telephone or other tip/ring device connected to the system via a 008 OPT module in the control unit.
+Appears as an inside extension to the system, but may be physically located away from the system. ΟΡΧ (off-premises extension)